Fundamentals of Construction Law

 - Decision drafting

-This module allows you to develop a research proposal with clear aims and objectives related to your study.
+This module enables you to develop a research proposal with clear aims and objectives related to your study.
 You will undertake critical analysis of existing research and engage in various forms of recognised research in order to produce a sustained, sophisticated, and logical argument in the form of a written dissertation.
-MSc students complete the MSc module supervised by specialist staff from the School of the Built Environment whilst LLM students are ordinarily allocated a supervisor from a more legal background.
+MSc students will complete the MSc module supervised by specialist staff from the School, whilst LLM students are ordinarily allocated a supervisor from a legal background.